microsoft/CSS-Exchange/docs/NewUserGuide/index.md

 ![Screenshot of GitHub Pull Request page](PullRequestButton.png)

 At this point we're presented with a form to provide some details about the PR.
-Be sure that at the top of the PR form, we see the offical repo and the `main` branch on the left, followed by your fork and the branch you created on the right.
+Be sure that at the top of the PR form, we see the official repo and the `main` branch on the left, followed by your fork and the branch you created on the right.

 ![Screenshot of PR form](PullRequestForm.png)